 After you click

 Assign secondary address, you can specify a new address or select an already created allocation.
+You can assign no more than five secondary addresses.

+- In the Public IP address field, specify whether the VM should have a public address and whether this address should be dynamic, static or taken from an allocation.
 If you need to secure your VM and make it isolated, you can create a VM without a public IP address.
 If you need to connect to this VM from the internet, you can set up a WireGuard jump server.
 It has an IP address in the internet and an IP address in the VM’s network.
 As a result, you can access the VM via the jump server from the internet.
 This approach enhances security and still provides access to the VM.
+For more information, see How to enable a public IP address for a VM.

 -